devmlb/PyPI_p2pcam/README.md

 `camera.vertical_flip` Flip camera vertically. (if true requires numpy and cv2)

-`camera.addTimeStamp` Add a timestamp to the image. (if true requires numpy and cv2)
+`camera.add_timestamp` Add a timestamp to the image. (if true requires numpy and cv2)

 `camera.debug` If true prints out some debugging information.